datasciencecampus/classifai/CONTRIBUTING.md

 - The actual behaviour of the software,
 - How often the bug reproduces

-### Requesting an enhancement
+### Suggesting an enhancement
-TODO: need to add something here that makes the distinction between reporting a bug/issue and
+TODO: need a process here for asking for something to be added to the package, but not actually forking and doing the implementation themselves
 ### Submitting/Suggesting Code Changes
 Whether you want to: suggest a fix to a known bug/issue; want to propose an enhancement; or provide a general beneficial suggestion change to the code base, please follow the below steps to acheive this.